polhenarejos/picokeys-docs/docs/picokeyapp/hsm/key-management.md

 - **Import Public Object**: imports a public data object from a file.
 - **Import Public Hex**: imports a public data object from hexadecimal input.
+- **Import Private Object**: imports a private data object from a file.
+- **Import Private Hex**: imports a private data object from hexadecimal input.

 `Data Objects > Private` is reserved for private objects and follows the same tree navigation pattern.

+---

+## Registration requirement

+This panel requires a registered board in PicoKey App.
+If the board is not registered, management actions are restricted.